 - There is a 100 CZK daily charge for inpatient treatment

 This insurance guarantees access to the complete medical care, including both routine medical care and emergencies, and covers emergency care, outpatient care such as planned or preventive medical check-ups, vaccinations, postoperative, and post-traumatic care.
-The comprehensive insurance is applicable for children, adults, pregnant women, and professional athletes.
+Comprehensive insurance is applicable for children, adults, pregnant women, and professional athletes.

 One of the best features of this insurance is that the Slavia insurance company offers non-stop assistance service, and the operators speak Czech, Slovak, English, French, German, Spanish, Russian, Ukrainian, and Vietnamese and are ready to assist foreigners anytime.